Arosian-Stagg/TF2-Binds/README.md

 _____________________________

 DEMOMAN: simple and easy sticky jump bind.

 M3 = triggers jumping and detonation of stickys, hold down to keep crouching in the air for better movement.

 ' = loads preset C.

+4 = toggles demoknight bind to turn with A & D when holding down M2
 _____________________________

 HEAVY: Easy Quick Toss of sandvich and quick eat, also a bind to say ur food is on cooldown.